Life Sciences Transformational R&D Investment Fund (TRIF) Pilot

 The application process has three sections:

-Section 1: Expression of Interest (EOI)
+Section 1: Application Form 1 - Expression of Interest (EOI)

 We will use the EOI to evaluate your eligibility and identify projects that align with the Fund’s objectives.
 Eligible projects will be invited to the next stage via email.